learn-co-curriculum/phase-4-rails-resources-update/README.md

 If we had the client application built out, to implement this feature, we would add a "Like" button to each bird's information.
-When the button is clicked, the frontend code would retrieve the current value of `likes`, add 1 to it, then send that information in the request body of a `PUT` OR `PATCH` request.
+When the button is clicked, the frontend code would access the current value of `likes`, add 1 to it, then send that information in the request body of a `PUT` OR `PATCH` request.
 But responsibility for keeping track of and updating the likes doesn't really belong in the frontend.
 To fix this, we can use a custom route.